(Last updated August 10, 2023)

 In contrast, if you earned that money from wealth, instead of income — say you have a family fortune that is so large you earned $600,000 — you would be taxed via the long-term capital gains tax (often called the wealth tax) versus income tax.
 That rate is just 20 percent, meaning you’d owe $120,000 in taxes.

 That means, in short, that when your money comes from wealth, you may have a significantly lower tax bill.
-In this case, $60,000 cheaper.
+In this case, it is cheaper by $60,000.

 Retirement savings is not retirement wealth